johannesthoma/mmap_allocator/README.md

 twice.
 When the vector maps the file for the second time, it will map it from the file pool and hence already have the values increased by one.

-To avoid this, use the (yet-to-be-implemented) bypass_file_pool flag which will cause the file being mmapped another time with different virtual memory mappings.
+To avoid this, use the bypass_file_pool flag which will cause the file being mmapped another time with different virtual memory mappings.

 Exceptions
 ----------